claramaine/Clappy-Bird-Final-Project/README.md

 Authors: *Manthan Gadhia, Sophie van Liempt, Clara Maine, Arne Wittgen*

-Built in Unity game engine for the 2020 Human-Computer Interaction Course at Radboud University.
-The important Unity source files are written in C# and can be viewed in Assets/Scripts

 To play the game, all you need is the Clappy Bird Windows Build folder.
 Download the folder, run Clappy Bird.exe file and clap away.

 **Description**